| Having grown up near Lake Erie, I

 home parties such as picnics in the summer and a Christmas

+party in December.
 I have given clinics about Hulett ore machines

 and modeling at conventions and local division events